thesofakillers/infersent-replication/README.md

                         one of 'baseline', 'lstm', 'bilstm', maxpoolbilstm' -c CHECKPOINT_PATH, --checkpoint-path CHECKPOINT_PATH
-                        path for loading previously saved checkpoint -cd CHECKPOINT_DIR, --checkpoint-dir CHECKPOINT_DIR
-                        where to save checkpoints.
-Defaults to the current working directory
-  -s SEED, --seed SEED  the random seed to use
+                        path for loading previously saved checkpoint -s SEED, --seed SEED  the random seed to use
   -p, --progress-bar    whether to show the progress bar -l LOG_DIR, --log-dir LOG_DIR